 Water: Naturally adapted to dry summers; water moderately.

 Hardiness: Zones 8-10.

-Care: Low maintenance; drought tolerant when established but may need watering when newly planted.
+Care: Low maintenance; plant in sheltered site; drought tolerant when established but may need watering when newly planted.

 Pests and Diseases: Susceptible to scales, thrips, anthracnose, phytophthora, root rot, and rust.

-Propagation: Seeds (easy to germinate); semi-ripe cuttings in summer or autumn.
+Propagation: Seeds with cold stratification; semi-ripe cuttings in summer or autumn, layering

 ‘Compacta’ (10 feet tall).
 ‘Atlantic’

 ‘Elfin King’ (5 feet tall, flowers and fruits almost continuously)